2muchcoffeecom/ngx-restangular/README.md

 * **getParentList()**: Gets the parent list to which it belongs (if any)
 * **clone()**: Copies the element.
 It's an alias to calling `Restangular.copy(elem)`.
 * **plain()**: Returns the plain element received from the server without any of the enhanced methods from Restangular.
 It's an alias to calling `Restangular.stripRestangular(elem)`
-* **withHttpConfig(httpConfig)**: It lets you set a configuration for $http only for the next call.
-Check the Local Config HTTP section for an example.
 * **save**: Calling save will determine whether to do PUT or POST accordingly

 **[Back to top](#table-of-contents)**